telerik/kendo-react-dropdowns/docs/dropdownlist/api.md

 #### value `String|Number`

-Defines the value of the widget.
+Defines the value of the component.

 #### textField `String`